rafael-santiago/kryptos/doc/BUILD.md

 ### Speeding up the Diffie-Hellman-Merkle exchange tests

-The option that you should use is ``--quick-dh-tests`` and this option is enabled by default (take a look in the ``src/.ivk`` file).
-When you do not specify this build option the unit tests for Diffie-Hellman-Merkle will use ``256-bit`` secret values.
+The option you should use is ``--quick-dh-tests`` and this option is enabled by default (take a look in the ``src/.ivk`` file).
+When you do not specify this build option, the unit tests for Diffie-Hellman-Merkle will use ``256-bit`` secret values.
 As a result it will take longer to conclude the tests.
 Otherwise when you specify the build option ``--quick-dh-tests`` it will use ``8-bit`` secret values.
 As a result the test will be fast.

-The explicit usage of this build option is pretty straightforward:
+The usage of this build option through command line is pretty straightforward:

 ```
 Sherlock@221B:~/src/kryptos/src# hefesto --quick-dh-tests